microsoft/microsoft-ui-xaml/README.md

 Your app's users can be on any of the following supported Windows 10 versions:

-* Windows 10 1703 (Creators Update aka "Redstone 2") and newer (including Windows Insider Previews)
+* Windows 10 1703 - Build 15063 (Creators Update aka "Redstone 2") and newer (including Windows Insider Previews)

-Some features may have a reduced or slightly different user experience on older versions, particularly on Windows 10 versions before 1703.
-This should not impact overall usability.
+Some features may have a reduced or slightly different user experience on older versions.

 ## Roadmap